Log analysis on android

 Logs output by the Android system in cases such as ANR

-When analyzing errors, it is often necessary to clarify the conditions under which the error occurred, such as the called function, parameters, and related states.
+When analyzing errors, it is often necessary to clarify the conditions under which the error occurred, such as the called function, parameters, and related state.

-When providing feedback, please provide unfiltered tag log information, because sometimes the underlying system library will issue detailed error reasons, and the tags of these libraries are different on different systems.
+When providing feedback, please provide unfiltered log information by tag, as sometimes underlying system libraries output detailed causes of errors, and these libraries' tags vary across different systems.

-In addition, the following information needs to be included when providing feedback.
+Additionally, include the following information when providing feedback.

-Version numbers of EasyAR Sense and EasyAR Sense Unity Plugin
+EasyAR Sense and EasyAR Sense Unity Plugin version numbers

 Community edition/Enterprise edition